From carbon management strategies to implementation: Modeling and physical simulation of CO2 pipeline infrastructure -- a case study for Germany: Method and data

 The temperature profiles are represented by the following equation:

-where $H$ is the enthalpy, defined as $H=e+P/\rho$.
-In this equation, $e$ represents the specific energy, $c_h$ is the heat transfer coefficient, $T_s$ is the soil temperature, and $\mu$ is molar mass.
-Note that when the heat exchange is turned off ($c_h=0$), for example for regulators, the process described by this formula is isoenthalpic ($dH=0$), and the temperature change is related to the pressure change by the well-known equation $dT=\mu_{JT}dP$, where $\mu_{JT}=(-\partial H/\partial P)_T(\partial H/\partial T)_P$ is the Joule-Thomson coefficient.
+where $H$ [J/kg] is the specific enthalpy, defined as $H=e+P/\rho$.
+In this equation, $e$ represents the specific energy, $c_h$ is the heat transfer coefficient, $T_s$ is the soil temperature.
+Note that when the heat exchange is turned off ($c_h=0$), for example for regulators, the process described by this formula is isoenthalpic ($dH=0$), and the temperature change is related to the pressure change by the well-known equation $dT=\mu_{JT}dP$, where $\mu_{JT}=(-\partial H/\partial P)_T/(\partial H/\partial T)_P$ is the Joule-Thomson coefficient.

 In addition to eq.~(\ref{pressure}) and (\ref{temperature}), we utilize the Equation of State (EoS), a so called gas law, specifically the GERG2008 approximation \cite{kunz2012gerg}, in our calculations which also works well for mixtures with the typical impurities.
 Kirchhoff’s laws are used for connecting the components of the network (pipes, pumps, regulators, valves, heaters, coolers, etc.).
-For more details on modeling gas transport networks and their components, see \cite{domschke2017modellierung} for a description of all relevant elements, including regulators, pumps, heaters and coolers, and \cite{benner2018gas} and the references given therein for an index-optimal spatial discretization technique for the non-isothermal Euler equations, i.e., eq.~(\ref{pressure}) and (\ref{temperature}), as well as EoS.
+For more details on modeling gas transport networks and their components, see \cite{domschke2017modellierung} for a description of all relevant elements, including regulators, pumps, heaters and coolers, and \cite{benner2018gas} and the references given therein for an index-optimal spatial discretization technique for equations~(\ref{pressure}) and (\ref{temperature}), as well as the equation of state (EoS).